renatocjn/registry-test/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/renatocjn/registry-test?logo=Github)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/renatocjn/registry-test/periodic-updates.yaml?logo=Github&label=Periodic%20update&link=https%3A%2F%2Fgithub.com%2Frenatocjn%2Fregistry-test%2Factions%2Fworkflows%2Fperiodic-updates.yaml)

-**This is not the live registry data version, only a mirror created for backup and versioning purposes.**
+**This is not the live registry data, only a mirror created for backup and versioning purposes.**

 The live version of the registry can be found at <https://registry.api.identifiers.org/resolutionApi/getResolverDataset>.
 This repository can be out of date depending on the periodicity of the [update action](./github/workflows/periodic-updates.yaml).